HIGHLAND CROSS - the unique coast to coast midsummer charity duathlon

 Please arrange to be dropped off in plenty time to walk the 1 kilometre to the Start and to go through Registration and Safety Band fitting.

-Remember that there will be a “one way system” in operation – IN from Allt a’ Chruinn and OUT via the junction nearest the Dornie Causeway.
+Remember that there will be a “one way system” in operation on the road approaching Morvich – IN from Allt a’ Chruinn and OUT via the junction nearest the Dornie Causeway.

 Safety Equipment.